emartech/pgarchive/Manual.md

 UPSTREAM            A connection info string used when accessing the upstream DB in
                     command mode, for example when creating a SLOT or checking status.
 See http://www.postgresql.org/docs/9.4/static/libpq-connect.html#LIBPQ-CONNSTRING.
-                    The default value is empty (local connection, default port, user, DB etc.)
+                    The default value is "" (local connection, default port, user, DB etc.)
                     This is persisted to the config file and may be edited there later.
-                    Note that the usual libpq environment settings (PG*) which are active in the caller's shell are explicitly unset, so this needs to provide enough parameters to work in isolation (e.g. by cron, or a different user shell) later.
+                    Note that common libpq environment settings (PG*) which are active in the caller's shell are explicitly cleared by pgarchive.
+This must work without a password prompt, and the DB user must have sufficient privileges to create a connection slot.
 UPSTREAM_REPL       The connection info string the WAL archive process uses to fetch
                     new WAL segments.
 Defaults to UPSTREAM + " user=replication".
                     All of UPSTREAM's caveats apply.